-Registering with Parker Dewey to complete projects as an independent consultant is the first step, and you’ve taken it.
-Once you secure your first engagement, though, how will you ensure that you are effective?
+Registering with Parker Dewey to complete projects as an independent consultant is the first step, and you've taken it.
+Once you secure your first Micro-Internship, though, how will you ensure that you are effective?
 Below are strategies you can focus on to achieve this goal and to prove that the client made the right decision in choosing you for the assignment.

 Do your homework

 While it's important for you to understand your expectations and goals going into an assignment, it's just as important to ensure that you understand the client's requirements accurately.
 This includes identifying both the specific deliverables and also how the client expects to use these items.

 For example, a competitive analysis project may be used to plan future products, develop pricing strategy, understand more effective closing techniques, or for a variety of other purposes.
 By understanding how the project will be applied, you can better ensure that you are meeting the expectations of the client.
 Not only will this help with your continued professional development, but it will also ensure that you are most effectively helping the client address its business needs.
 If you don't have this information, you should ask the client for it.

 In fact, the more you know about the company, its requirements, and how your contribution fits in, the better your chances are of executing the project well.
 Your point of contact at the client is likely to appreciate your interest, and this will build a favorable perception about you within the company, something especially valuable because having strong references is often key to securing full-time employment either with that company or another organization.

 Don't apply for a project for which you are unqualified.
 The clients understand that you may not have 20 years of professional experience, but they do expect that you will have the foundation and skills to execute the engagement.
 If you are in doubt, ask questions, but be sure to have a good understanding of the project requirements before you apply.